Reverse Mortgage: How Does It Work?

 Pros and Cons of Reverse Mortgages

 A reverse mortgage can help senior homeowners get access to funds to cover living expenses while also remaining in their homes — but there are some drawbacks to taking out this kind of loan.
-Before you decide to move forward with an HECM loan, make sure you fully understand the pros and cons of a reverse mortgage.

 Pros of a Reverse Mortgage